 F. Procedure for removal of officers

-Officers can be removed from the organization for the following reasons: (state the reasons - EXAMPLE: Making racist/discriminatory comments, breaking Federal, State, Local, or University Law/Policy)
+Officers can be removed from the organization for the following reasons: Operational failures, and/or failure to meet the expectations and job duties of the officer role, not attending mandatory meetings and/or events, and/or not communicating at a level required for the role.
+Issues involving harassment/discrimination, and/or the possible violation of university policy and/or breaking federal, state, or local law shall be referred to the Student Life Advisor for review and reporting.

 All Active Members have the ability to request the removal of an officer.
 Any Active Member who wishes to have an officer removed must present their reasoning in writing to the executive board (this could be done through hard copy or an email/electronic).
 Once the complaint/request is brought to the executive board, the following process must take place: